atowarek/beLocal-finalproject/README.md

 - Create another `.env` file on the client folder (to access the google maps api):

 ```
-REACT_APP_GOOGLE_API_KEY=GOOGLE_MAPS_API_KEY
+REACT_APP_GOOGLE_API_KEY=GOOGLE_API_KEY
 ```

-(Replace GOOGLE_MAPS_API_KEY with your google maps api key.
-In order to have a google maps api key, you will have to sign up for the service through their website: [Google Cloud Platform](https://console.cloud.google.com/?pli=1)
+(Replace GOOGLE_API_KEY with your actual Google maps api key.
+You can get it by signing up for the service through the website: [Google Cloud Platform](https://console.cloud.google.com/?pli=1)

-- Run `yarn migrate` in the main folder of this repository, in a new terminal window.
+- Run `yarn migrate` in the main folder of this repository, in your terminal.
 This will create the tables you need for this project in your database.

 ### Run Your Development Servers